ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     JsonObject response = apiClient.getAllDeviceTypes(parameters);

-The reponse will contain more paramters and application needs to retrieve the JSON element *results* from the response to get the array of device types returned.
+The response will contain more parameters and application needs to retrieve the JSON element *results* from the response to get the array of device types returned.
 Other parameters in the response are required to make further call, for example, the *_bookmark* element can be used to page through results.
 Issue the first request without specifying a bookmark, then take the bookmark returned in the response and provide it on the request for the next page.
 Repeat until the end of the result set indicated by the absence of a bookmark.
 Each request must use exactly the same values for the other parameters, or the results are undefined.

 In order to pass the *_bookmark* or any other condition, the overloaded method must be used.
 The overloaded method takes the parameters in org.apache.http.message.BasicNameValuePair as shown below,

 .. code:: java

-    import org.apache.http.message.BasicNameValuePair;

-    ...

     ArrayList<NameValuePair> parameters = new ArrayList<NameValuePair>();
     parameters.add(new BasicNameValuePair("_bookmark","<bookmark>"));
     parameters.add(new BasicNameValuePair("_sort","id"));